 Although that is the case of the Q1, the signal reception and quality is quite impressive and I haven’t experienced sound distortion and delays using it.
 In my daily use of the Q1 with high to mid volume, this thing last me around 4 hours on a full charge.
 Topping the device can take up to 1 to 1 and half hours, depending on the output of the charger used.

 If you’re in the market for a Bluetooth headphone, the Q1 is a very good and affordable option.
 Especially enticing is the sound quality and the added functionalities not even name brands offer.
-Truly a bang for your buck, the NIA Q1 is available thru LAZADA (lowest price, click here), or you may inquire at your trusted local online shops like Maricel Online Store.
+Truly a bang for your buck, the NIA Q1 is available thru LAZADA (lowest price, click here).

-The sound quality to price ratio can’t be beat.
+The sound quality to price ratio can’t be beaten.
 The 4 in 1 functionality, overall build, and native app support is also a welcome addition.

 The headphone is quite small and might not be for everyone.
 As stated earlier, you may feel discomfort at first try.
 Give it a couple of stretch and time.
 Another issue, a minor one, is you can’t connect multiple devices to the Q1.